 Cooking can often be a therapeutic and a liberating experience.
 One of the most popular new methods for cooking is sous vide.
 With sous vide cooking, you can ensure temperature perfect results every time with little oversight.

-To this day, there is no chicken breast cooked in our house that isn’t done via sous vide.
+To this day, there is no chicken breast cooked in my house that isn’t done via sous vide.
 If you have food that would benefit from perfect temperature cooking, sous vide is the way to go.

 - How to Use a Sous Vide

 - The Temperature Range for This Method

 - The Concept of Sous Vide Cooking

 - What Can You Make With This Technique?

 - Equipment Needed for This Style of Cooking